Skip to main content

 inference_servicepod label app.kubernetes.io/instancellama-3-2-1b

-pool_namepod label mif.moreh.io/poolheimdall
+pool_namepod label mif.moreh.io/poolheimdall-inference-scheduler

 rolepod label mif.moreh.io/roleprefill, decode

-apppod label app.kubernetes.io/namevllm
+apppod label app.kubernetes.io/namevllm, aigateway

 node_nameVECTOR_SELF_NODE_NAME env var (injected by Vector)gpu-node-01